larsks/snarl/README.md

   _pattern_ with _subsitution_.
 - `--tag *tag*` -- assign a tag to a block, which can be used to select sets of files when tangling.
 May be specified multiple times.
+- `--escape-html` -- escape characters in the code block that would cause undesirable behavior when rendered to HTML.
+- `--verbatim` -- do not process `<<...>>` blocks in the code block

 There is alternate syntax used to append content to an existing code block: